openconfig/featureprofiles/feature/qos/ecn/otg_tests/dscp_transparency_test/README.md

     * 7 queues and 7 corresponding forwarding group
     * Scheduler policy with
        * one scheduler of STRICT priority type serving NC1 queue
-       * one scheduler of WRR type serving 6 queues AF4, AF3, AF2, AF1, BE0, BE1 with equal weights 10:10:10:10:10:10 respectivly
+       * one scheduler of WRR type serving 6 queues AF4, AF3, AF2, AF1, BE0, BE1 with equal weights 10:10:10:10:10:10 respectively
     * queue-management profile of WRED type with:
-       * min-treshold: 80KB
+       * min-threshold: 80KB
-       * max-treshold: 3MB
+       * max-threshold: 3MB
        * max-drop-percentage: 100
        * ecn: enabled
     * attach queue-management profile to queues NC1, AF4, AF3, AF2, AF1, BE0, BE1;